jpf/jpf.github.io/_posts/2015-02-27-notes-on-art-and-fear.md

 "Fear that you are not a real artist causes you to undervalue you work"

-The book also covers the fear that others have an innate talent that you lack.
+The book also covers the fear that others have an innate talent which you lack.
 It has a whole section on this fear, which these quotes summarize nicely: